 My sister Kate (1962-1999), a loving, funny, and charismatic woman with a strong sense of determination, was struck down by breast cancer at a much too early age, when she was just finding her way in the world.
 She was also afflicted by an injury, at birth, that selectively damaged her brain, resulting in developmental, cognitive impairments alongside an otherwise perfectly functioning emotional psyche.

-What she taught me could fill a book, and writing that book is a high priority.
-I think her story would be highly instructive, and I hope that my telling of it, conveying the imprint of her extraordinary life on my own, would help to illuminate that story.
+What she taught me could fill a book, so I went ahead and wrote that book. : ) I like to think the story would be highly instructive to many, and I hope that my telling of it, conveying the imprint of her extraordinary life on my own, helps to illuminate that story.

 Monday, December 11, 2023